This is a fast and effective way to measure the group participation on the retrospective activities to follow.

 Running the activity

-5 – No Problem, I’ll talk about anything4 – I’ll talk about almost anything; a few things might be hard3 – I’ll talk about some things, but others will be hard to say2 – I’m not going to say much, I’ll let others bring up issues1 – I’ll smile, claim everything is great and agree with managers
+5 – No Problem, I’ll talk about anything4 – I’ll talk about almost anything; a few things might be hard3 – I’ll talk about some things, but others will be hard to say2 – I’m not going to say much, I’ll let others bring up issues1 – I’m not going to talk at all, I don’t feel safe.

 The numbers should be taken anonymously.
 So everyone should use the same post it and pen color